 Apply Online for Fall Admission!

 The M.A. in Economics program starts every fall (late August) only.
-The priority application deadline is March 1.
-Applications are accepted and reviewed for fall 2015 admission on a case-by-case basis after March 1.
+The priority application date for admission and scholarship consideration is March 1.
+Applications are accepted and considered for admission and scholarships until May 15.

-Please note: The Department of Economics offers two graduate programs – the M.A. in Economics, and the M.S. in International and Development Economics.
-Applicants can apply to only one of these programs in the start term to which they have applied.
+Please note: The Department of Economics offers two graduate programs - the M.A. in Economics and the M.S. in International and Development Economics.
+Applicants can apply to only one of these programs.

 The GRE is optional and not required for admission.
 An applicant may want to submit their GRE results if they believe it might strengthen their application.